WBK-Robotics/pybullet_industrial/README.md

 - simulate additive manufacturing processes
 - simulate milling processes and how the resulting forces impact the robot
 - simulating paint coating scenarios
-- simulate handling of complex tasks using a variety of grippers
+- simulate the handling of complex tasks using a variety of grippers

 ## Getting Started